HarperCollins

-HarperCollins Publishers LLC is an American publishing company that is considered to be one of the "Big Five" English-language publishers, along with Penguin Random House, Hachette, Macmillan, and Simon & Schuster.
-HarperCollins is headquartered in New York City and is a subsidiary of News Corp.
+HarperCollins Publishers LLC is a British-American multinational publishing conglomerate that is considered to be one of the "Big Five" English-language publishers, along with Penguin Random House, Hachette, Macmillan, and Simon & Schuster.
+HarperCollins is headquartered in London and New York City and is a subsidiary of News Corp.

 The company's name is derived from a combination of the firm's predecessors.
 Harper & Brothers, founded in 1817 in New York, merged with Row, Peterson & Company in 1962 to form Harper & Row, which was acquired by News Corp in 1987.
 The Scottish publishing company William Collins, Sons, founded in 1819 in Glasgow, was acquired by News Corp in 1987 and merged with Harper & Row to form HarperCollins.
 The logo for the firm combines the fire from Harper's torch and the water from Collins' fountain.

 HarperCollins operates publishing groups in the United States, Canada, the United Kingdom, Australia, New Zealand, Brazil, India, and China, and publishes under various imprints.

-Brian Murray has served as the company's president and chief executive since 2008.
+Brian Murray has been the company's president and chief executive since 2008.